SayangitBIT/IRC-Client/README.md

 Hi all, this is a basic IRC client made for Windows Platform.
 It allows one to connect to any IRC server out there and interact with it.

-I would like to thank John Crickett for his amazing website
+I would like to thank John Crickett for his amazing website.

 https://codingchallenges.fyi/